curbengh/curbengh.github.io/source/_posts/i2p-eepsite-nixos.md

 A thing to note about I2P is that, while inside its network, you can only browse *.i2p websites, not normal websites or what is so-called the _clearnet_.
 This is unlike Tor where you can browse .onion and clearnet, which is routed through _exit relays_.
 You could browse the clearnet from I2P network by using a _outproxy_, which works similarly to exit relay of Tor.
 However, I2P user is discouraged from using a outproxy as that would compromise the user's anonymity.

-For this website, I2P network only applies to the traffic between visitor and my (Caddy) web server, as shown in the following diagram; a request still needs to get passed to the upstream curben.netlify.com, but Netlify only sees the request comes from my web server as if it's just a regular visitor and shouldn't know that its origin from the I2P network.
+For this website, I2P network only applies to the traffic between visitor and my (Caddy) web server, as shown in the following diagram; a request still needs to get passed to the upstream curben.netlify.app, but Netlify only sees the request comes from my web server as if it's just a regular visitor and shouldn't know that its origin from the I2P network.

 ![Architecture behind mdleom.com](20200223/caddy-nixos.png)